About Me

 Please note that I do not offer any diagnosis.

-Yes – I support young people aged 16 and over as long as they are engaging in therapy by choice.
+Yes – I work with young people aged 14 and over, as long as they’re engaging in therapy by choice.

-For those under 18, parent or caregiver consent is required, and involvement is guided by the young person’s needs, age, and best interests.
+For those under 18, parent or caregiver consent is required before we begin.
+I’ll usually have a brief conversation with the parent or caregiver first to talk through the process, and from there sessions are guided by the young person’s needs, pace, and best interests.

 An Accredited Mental Health Social Worker (AMHSW) is a qualified social worker who has completed advanced postgraduate training and demonstrated expertise in mental health assessment and therapeutic support.